-Using the Microwave for the First Time
+Using the Microwave Setting the Clock for the First Time

 Plug into a properly grounded electrical outlet.
 The oven automatically defaults to the imperial measure system (oz/ lb).

 Press Dial to cycle between the weight system, Metric (g/ kg) or Imperial (oz/lb).